tetratelabs/istio-0to60/docs/ingress.md

 # Ingress

-The main objective of this lab is to expose the web frontend to the public internet.
+The objective of this lab is to expose the `web-frontend` service to the internet.

-## The ingress gateway
+## The Ingress gateway

 When you installed Istio, in addition to deploying istiod to Kubernetes, the installation also provisioned an Ingress Gateway.